The rapper Coolio has died at 59

 He was nominated for five other Grammys during a career that began in the late-1980s.

-Born in Monessen, Pennsylvania south of Pittsburgh, Coolio moved to Compton, California, where he went to community college.
+Born in Monessen, Pa., south of Pittsburgh, Coolio moved to Compton, Calif., where he went to community college.
 He worked as a volunteer firefighter and in airport security before devoting himself full-time to the hip-hop scene.

 A year later, "Gangsta's Paradise" would become a No. 1 single, with its dark opening lyrics: